0xTheProDev/Operational-Transformation/.github/CONTRIBUTING.md

 Signed-Off-By: [Your name] <your email>
 ```

-- The commit title should explain what the commit works.
+- The commit title should explain what the commit does in an imperative manner.
-- Commit body should describe the changes in an imperative manner.
+- Commit body should describe the changes.
+This is optional in case of a dependency update or similar.

 ### Step 5 : Work Remotely